FelipeMaiaAlves/sistema-rh-java/README.md

-# sistema-rh-java 💼🧑‍💻
+sistema-rh-java 💼🧑‍💻
+Simple Human Resources (HR) system developed in Java with MySQL database connection.

-📋 Descrição
+📋 Description
-Este projeto é um sistema básico de RH que permite gerenciar departamentos e funcionários, armazenando os dados em um banco MySQL.
-O sistema oferece funcionalidades para:

-🏢 Cadastrar departamentos e funcionários

-📄 Listar departamentos e funcionários cadastrados
+This project is a basic HR system that allows managing departments and employees, storing data in a MySQL database.
+The system provides functionalities to:

+🏢 Register departments and employees

+📄 List registered departments and employees

-💾 Exportar a lista de funcionários para arquivo CSV
+💾 Export the employee list to a CSV file

-📊 Gerar gráfico de salários dos funcionários em formato PNG

-O sistema utiliza JDBC para conexão com o banco de dados e a biblioteca JFreeChart para gerar gráficos.
+📊 Generate salary charts for employees in PNG format

+The system uses JDBC for database connection and the JFreeChart library to generate charts.

-🚀 Funcionalidades
+🚀 Features
-Cadastro de Departamentos: 🏢 Adiciona novos departamentos à base.

-Listagem de Departamentos: 📋 Exibe todos os departamentos cadastrados.

-Cadastro de Funcionários: 👩‍💼 Insere funcionários associados a departamentos, com salário.

-Listagem de Funcionários: 📃 Exibe todos os funcionários com seus departamentos e salários.

-Exportação CSV: 💾 Gera um arquivo funcionarios.csv com dados dos funcionários.

-Gráfico de Salários: 📈 Cria um gráfico de barras grafico_salarios.png mostrando os salários por funcionário.

-📁 Estrutura do Projeto
+Department Registration: 🏢 Add new departments to the database.

+Department Listing: 📋 Display all registered departments.

+Employee Registration: 👩‍💼 Insert employees linked to departments, with salary.

+Employee Listing: 📃 Display all employees with their departments and salaries.

+CSV Export: 💾 Generate a employees.csv file with employee data.

+Salary Chart: 📈 Create a bar chart salary_chart.png showing employees' salaries.

+📁 Project Structure
-src/ — código fonte Java:
+src/ — Java source code:

-Conexao.java — classe para conexão com banco MySQL via JDBC 🔗
+Conexao.java — class for MySQL connection via JDBC 🔗

-Departamento.java — modelo do departamento 🏢
+Departamento.java — department model 🏢

-DepartamentoDAO.java — operações CRUD para departamentos 🛠️
+DepartamentoDAO.java — CRUD operations for departments 🛠️

-Funcionario.java — modelo do funcionário 👤
+Funcionario.java — employee model 👤

-FuncionarioDAO.java — operações CRUD para funcionários e exportação CSV 📄
+FuncionarioDAO.java — CRUD operations for employees and CSV export 📄

-Grafico.java — geração de gráficos usando JFreeChart 📊
+Grafico.java — chart generation using JFreeChart 📊

-Main.java — interface de linha de comando para interagir com o sistema 🖥️
+Main.java — command line interface to interact with the system 🖥️

-lib/ — dependências (ex: driver JDBC, JFreeChart) 📦
+lib/ — dependencies (e.g. JDBC driver, JFreeChart) 📦

-bin/ — arquivos compilados .class 💾
+bin/ — compiled .class files 💾

-funcionarios.csv — arquivo CSV gerado 💿
+employees.csv — generated CSV file 💿

-grafico_salarios.png — imagem gerada com gráfico dos salários 🖼️
+salary_chart.png — generated salary chart image 🖼️

-🛠️ Tecnologias usadas
+🛠️ Technologies Used
+>>>>>>> fc7d36e (Primeiro commit)
 Java 8+ ☕

 MySQL 🐬